What is Legal Workflow Automation Software? And How Does it Relate to Process Orchestration?

 Sometimes, automating a "workflow" is really just about filling out forms.

-But workflow automation is more about a slightly bigger picture—not just automating individual tasks within the workflow, but the entirety of the workflow.
+But workflow automation is really more about a slightly bigger picture—not just automating individual tasks within the workflow, but the entirety of the workflow.
 At least, that's when it begins to return real value.

 Because workflows in most organizations involve multiple people, teams, or departments, workflow automation also includes notifying or pulling in the right people at the right times.
 For example, if you need to execute a contract, the workflow may include: